The best things to do away from the track in Shanghai for F1 fans attending the Formula 1 Chinese Grand Prix 2025

 Shanghai Nightlife

-From the shark tank in M1nt to the underground music scene at ALL Club, a night in Shanghai has been never dull and its clubbing scene is definitely worth checking out, if that’s your thing.
-Best rooftop bar to check out the skyline?
-Head to Vue Bar, located on the 32nd and 33rd floors of the Hyatt hotel on the Bund.
+Shanghai’s clubbing scene is definitely worth checking out, if that’s your thing.
+ALL Club is best for sampling the city’s underground music scene while Vue Bar, located on the 32nd and 33rd floors of the Hyatt hotel on the Bund, is one of the best rooftop bars to admire the city’s incredible skyline.
 If you want a more subdued form of night-time entertainment, head down to one of the many parks around the city.
 During the spring in Shanghai when the race is held, evening dances are organized in the parks.
 If you are lucky, you might have a chance to listen to a little bit of Chinese Opera singing.
 Alternatively, if you feel like belting out a tune without being laughed at, there are plenty of karaoke places in town.

 Shopping on Nanjing Road